kingzamzon/tech-writing/task-1/README.md

 ## Introduction to GitHub

 Have you ever thought of going back to the changes you made to a file in last 2 days after shutting down your laptop?
-Good news: Version control system are tools that let you have different versions of your file.
-But what if you lost the file totally on your laptop?
-GitHub is an online version control system for your local repository/folder.
+Good news, you can do that with version control system.
+Version control system are tools that let you have different versions of your file e.g Git.
-One of the popular version control system is Git.
-Git ease collaboration and tracking of file.
+But what if the file goes missing on your laptop?
+There are various online version control system e.g GitHub.
 GitHub is an online version of Git.
 I will work you through basics of GitHub in this article.

 ## Prerequisites